WHOIGit/PhytO-ARM/README_jamescook.md

 **Important: Update the Web Node Configuration**

-If you add a new subtopic and want it to publish to the metadata, you must also update:
+If you add a new subtopic and want it to publish to the metadata, you must also update configuration of `web node`.
+In yaml file, update under key `web`:

 ```yaml
 web: